vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

         equivalent to `zx_mbo_read()` on `calleesref`.
-Otherwise, if the unqueued message was a reply, then if userland were to do an equivalent `zx_mbo_read()` call it would involve looking up the MBO handle based on the `key` value.
+Otherwise, if the unqueued message was a reply, then if userland were to do an equivalent `zx_mbo_read()` call it would involve looking up the CallersRef handle based on the `key` value.

 ## Properties of CalleesRefs